mbkoltai/mbkoltai.github.io/_posts/ecopol/2019-01-12-dynamic-prodprice-simplerepr.md

 If we want to add additional detail to the model, the first thing to add should probably be growing labour productivity that would also mean to expanded reproduction, so that some of the surplus is recycled to the system in the next period, not consumed in the current one.
 The other component to add for a bit more realistic model is fixed capital.
 If we add these, then it can start to make sense to ask questions on how productivity growth will affect profitability.
 It is in this direction I will extend the simple model summarized by Equation \eqref{unit_price_dynam_explicit} in the coming posts.

 There are some potential problems with this model, what first comes to mind is how can we know the amount of value that a unit of labour adds or represents.
 The second is that non-labour inputs (there is only one type in this model, 'capital goods' in general) transfer the value that they were bought at, but what happens if due to changes in productivity the inputs are worth less when the production period comes to its end, than at their time of purchase, what amount of value would they transfer?
+Finally, since the price of total output is growing, there needs to be more money in the system then in the first round (with the coefficients and the initial values used above), so the money supply would have to expand.
 I will return to these problems as well in future posts.

 ### Reference